asiru28/Analyzing-Crime-in-Los-Angeles/README.md

 1. Clone the repository.
 2. Install the required Python libraries (pandas, numpy, matplotlib, seaborn).
-3. Run the Jupyter Notebook (Analyzing Crime in Los Angeles.ipynb) to reproduce the analysis.
+3. Run the Jupyter Notebook (Analysing Crime in Los Angeles.ipynb) to reproduce the analysis.
 4. Explore the dataset and modify the code to conduct further analysis or generate additional insights.